Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,2353.5666666666666,2375.497716.md

 ### Transcript

-> mostly for internal purposes the the names of the the levels and such so I can't say there will be in the story but they might be probably I honestly don't think we'll use them it's more for internal communication I think work we're gonna give you the freedom to name
+> mostly for internal purposes the the names of the the levels and such so I can't say there will be in the story but they might be probably I honestly don't think we'll use them it's more for internal communication I think work we're gonna give you the freedom to name things as you like so know this do I work with any astronomers